MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/run-table-operations-with-large-data-types-in-oracle-ebs-using-a-wcf-service.md

 ---
+description: "Learn more about: Complete operations on tables with large data types in Oracle E-Business Suite using the WCF service model"
 title: "Complete operations on tables with large data types in Oracle E-Business Suite using the WCF service model | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"